sjuwana/friday-lab/README.md

 # JAGS Brewery

-We are the go to place for all things related to Beer Brewery.
+JAGS Brewery is the go to place for find all things-related to Beer Brewery.

 <p style="text-align: justify"><em>“Fermentation may have been a greater discovery than fire”</em></p>
 <p style="text-align: right">― David Rains Wallace</p>